kimberlycao/Calendarly/README.md

-# Calendarly
+# Calendarly :spiral_calendar:

-A calendar app created using Flutter and the table calendar package
+Calendarly is a calendar app created using Flutter and the table calendar package.